jesscancode/tech-job-scraper-case-study/README.md

 South African tech job board.
 It collects listings from several job boards every night, cleans and tags them with AI, and publishes one deduplicated feed the website can trust.

-I'm writing this for fellow engineers and hiring managers, not as a setup guide.
+I'm writing this for fellow engineers, scraping nerds and hiring managers, not as a setup guide.
 It explains the problem, the shape of the system, the decisions I made, and the trade-offs I weighed.
-Diagrams carry the structure; prose explains the *why*.

 > **Scope note.** This document deliberately abstracts the specific sources, vendors, and
 > endpoints.
 It's a design write-up, not a runbook ✦ the goal is to show the thinking.